What to Wear to a Baby Shower: Guest & Host Outfit Guide

 Receiving a baby shower invitation is exciting, but it often comes with a familiar dilemma: what should I actually wear?
 Unlike weddings with clear dress codes, baby showers span a wide range of settings and formality levels.
 A brunch at an upscale restaurant calls for something entirely different than a casual backyard cookout.

-According to The Knot's 2025 Real Weddings & Events Study, 73% of baby showers now include some form of theme, making outfit selection even more nuanced than it used to be.
+A growing share of baby showers now include some form of theme, making outfit selection more nuanced than it used to be.
 The venue, time of day, and your role (guest or host) all influence the right choice.

 This guide covers outfit ideas for every type of baby shower you might attend in 2026, including seasonal dressing strategies, color guidelines, and the mistakes that trip up even experienced partygoers.
 Whether you are headed to a garden party or a casual afternoon at a friend's house, you will find practical formulas you can adapt to your own wardrobe.